auth0/docs/articles/best-practices/connection-settings.md

 ## Review applications enabled for each connection

 For each connection, review the list of allowed applications.
 Make sure there are no unintended authentication paths into an application.
-By default, new applications have all connections enabled, which may not be appropriate.
+By default, new applications may have all of your tenant's connections enabled, which may not be appropriate.

 ## Use RSA-SHA256 for SAML connections